Fastdruid/ReCDTV/Audio/CD_Audio.md

 ## I2S

 The CDTV uses 16 bit I2S with 24 bit frames.
 The LSB is extended to 8 bits long.
-BCLK runs at 2.1168MHz (44.1KHz sample rate * 2 channels * 24 bit)
+BCLK runs at 2.1168MHz (44.1KHz sample rate * 2 channels * 24 bit).
-LCLK runs at 44.1KHz
+LCLK runs at 44.1KHz.